What is the Mentawai Cultural and Ecological Education Program (CEEP)?

 Who is teaching the CEEP?

-CEEP classes are taught by members of the Mentawai community who possess the cultural and environmental knowledge as set out within the curriculum.
+CEEP classes are taught by members of the Mentawai community who possess the cultural and ecological knowledge as set out within the curriculum.
 This will include both male and female Sikerei (shaman).

 Are the CEEP educators compensated for their position?